 For the displaced population (Figure 3-5, right and Table 3-8), we can make similar assumptions about the local population groups.
 Apparent from the figure is the extremely large number of displaced visitors that each community could potentially have to deal with.
-This is most apparent for Cannon Beach, Warrenton, and Seaside, each of which might potentially have to deal with several thousand people, many of whom would be nonresidents.
-Furthermore, although the numbers of displaced increase significantly from M1 (~17,690) to XXL1 (~27,530) (Table 3-8), our Hazus results demonstrate that even a medium (M1) event would results in the displacement of many thousands of people.
-These numbers are direct reflection of the fact that each of these communities are major tourist destinations with large numbers of motels, hotels, and vacation homes located in the tsunami zone.
-The low number of displaced people in Gearhart under the XXL1 scenario (Figure 3-5, right) is indicative of the fact that many people in this community could be killed, since the nearest high ground under this scenario is well to the east.
-As can be seen from the figure, fatality estimates for the L1 tsunami inundation scenario at Gearhart are small due to its close proximity to a series of optional high-ground "islands" within the community, while the numbers of displaced increase significantly.
-These results demonstrate large differences between the effects of an XXL1 size event versus an L1 tsunami in this one community alone.
+This is most apparent for Rockaway Beach, Manzanita, and Pacific City, each of which might potentially have to deal with several thousand people, many of whom would be nonresidents.
+Furthermore, although the numbers of displaced increase significantly from M1 (~19,800) to XXL1 (~27,850) (Table 3-8), our Hazus results demonstrate that even a medium (M1) event would results in the displacement of many thousands of people.
+These numbers are direct reflection of the fact that many of these communities are major tourist destinations with large numbers of vacation homes, camping spots, and to a lesser extent hotel/motels located in the tsunami zone.
+The low number of displaced people in places such as Cape Lookout State Park and Tierra Del Mar under the XXL1 scenario (Figure 3-5, right) is indicative of the fact that most people are killed, since high ground under this scenario is a sufficient distance away, such that evacuees traveling at a walk pace would not survive.
+In these areas, required evacuation speeds needed to survive the XXL1 event are therefore faster than a walk (e.g. fast walk to run).